 - Postgraduate diploma in Cognitive Behavioural Psychotherapy

 - Masters of Science in Cognitive Brain Imaging

 - Bachelors Degree (with hons) in Psychology

-A combination of these qualifications in addition to numerous short courses in specialist areas (including OCD and postnatal depression), have allowed me to gain an extensive knowledge of mental health and cognitive behavioural therapy in particular.
+A combination of these qualifications in addition to numerous short courses in specialist areas (including OCD, working with teenagers, and postnatal depression), have allowed me to gain an extensive knowledge of mental health and cognitive behavioural therapy in particular.
 I am also ASIST (Applied Suicide Intervention Skills Training) qualified with over 3 years of specialist experience in suicide prevention.

 In terms of experience, I have worked in mental health for over a decade in various roles.
 This includes working within mental health wards, supporting people in the community, and delivering therapy in residential children's homes.
 For the past three years, I have also worked as a suicide prevention advisor alongside my therapy practice.
 I am confident in treating a range of mental health difficulties and have a large amount of experience in working with OCD, anxiety disorders, and low self-esteem in particular, with additional passions of maternal mental health.